 The tall right-arm off-break bowler performed really well in the Bangalore Test match.
 Where Pakistan achieved a victory in the last session to draw the series.
 The vintage bowler is bowling with the conventional approach to his art reliant on the bounce and, on certain pitches, significant turn.
 In 2006, one of his career highlights was taking the wicket of Indian legendary batsman Sachin Tendulkar in an ODI.

-After that, he was also part of the Caribbean tour in May 2005 and retained his spot for crucial series against England in the same year.
+After that, he was also part of the Caribbean tour in May 2005 and retained his spot for the crucial series against England in the same year.
 He has the ability to kick a ball at any surface due to its height.
 Arshad Khan proved an economical bowler during the one-day international series against England.

 His tight off-spin bowling proved effective in repressing England batsmen.
-He conceded very few runs to be scored off him and taking wickets.
+He conceded very few runs to be scored off him and took wickets.
 In the fifth match, his economy rate was just 3 runs per over, a very satisfactory performance for a spinner.
 Moreover, Saqlain Mushtaq’s rapid rise in cricket limited his opportunities.

 In 2007, he was the captain of Peshawar Panthers, who won the ABN AMRO Cup Gold League.
 Arshad Khan struggled hard to come back to the Pakistan team but could not succeed.
 Eventually, he has finished all hopes of a comeback to singing the unsanctioned ICL (Indian Cricket League).
 Along with him, many other players were banned from representing this League, including star openers Imran Farhat and Taufiq Umar.

 Arshad Khan recalls the moment when he almost single-handedly won Pakistan their series against Sri Lanka in Sri Lanka where he earned praise from quarters including Wisden, which applauded his efforts in Saqlain Mushtaq’s absence.
 When he was failed to deliver the performance in a crucial match of ICC Knockout Tournament in Kenya in 2000.
 He is not even called to the camps anymore but even after getting such treatment which he didn’t deserve at all.
 After that, he was just considered a solitary Test against England, in which he took three wickets.